swcarpentry/python-novice-inflammation/07-errors.md

 ## Item Errors

-Next up are errors having to do with containers (like lists and dictionaries) and the items within them.
+Next up are errors having to do with containers (like lists and strings) and the items within them.
-If you try to access an item in a list or a dictionary that does not exist, then you will get an error.
+If you try to access an item in a list or a string that does not exist, then you will get an error.
 This makes sense:
 if you asked someone what day they would like to get coffee,